kinkuroai/Syaenon-Qaelarthos/README.md

 - [x] Unique Religions
 - [ ] Unique God Techs

 # NEED HELP
 - [ ] Unique Sprites for the units
 - [ ] Custom music/sfx

-# SUGGESTIONS
-Suggestions are welcome!
-Open an issue and let's go from there.